 Dum pukht means ‘cooking on slow fire’.
-The cooking process uses a round, heavy-bottomed pot, preferably a handi (clay pot), in which food is sealed with dough and cooked over a slow fire.
+The cooking process uses a round, heavy-bottomed pot, preferably a handi (clay or a metal pot), in which food is sealed with dough and cooked over a slow fire.

 Covering the handi with cooking dough allows the food to breathe in its own aromas and seals in all the flavours.

-The two main aspects to this style of cooking are bhunao and dum, or ‘roasting’ and ‘maturing’ of a prepared dish.
+The two main aspects of this style of cooking are bhunao and dum, or ‘roasting’ and ‘maturing’ of a prepared dish.
 In this cuisine, herbs and spices are important.

-The process of slow roasting (bhunao) gently allows each to release their maximum flavour.
+The process of slow roasting (bhunao) gently allows each to release its maximum flavour.

 The sealing of the lid of the handi with dough achieves maturing (dum).
 Cooking slowly in its juices, the food retains its natural aromas.

-According to nutritionists, slow cooking is a low fat, healthier method of cooking, which requires minimum amount of effort.
+According to nutritionists, slow cooking is a low-fat, healthier method of cooking, which requires a minimum amount of effort.
 One can add all the ingredients at the same time and doesn’t need to add any oil as long as there is enough moisture.